What Is The GRA?

 How do I have point-of-sale in general ledger talk to each other?

 That’s a great one because that’s where things fall the most.
 You tend to have the restaurant managers looking at the point of sale and the accountants looking at the general ledger.
 The gaps between them are significant, especially the point-of-sale.
-There are a number of analytical programs out there, or the platforms themselves will do this.
+There are many analytical programs out there, or the platforms themselves will do this.
 They accept the data feed from the point of sale, and they also are virtually doing the accounting.
 They can reconcile one to the other automatically.
 You need to be able to put into those performance numbers actual costs as they are being reported, or paid for through the back door by check or credit card.
 That needs to be live information as soon as it happens.
 So those two need to be brought together either by a third-party program or by the virtual platform you’d be using.

 How can I have my Financial statements available sooner?

-Typically, in the old environment, let’s say QuickBooks as an example, you’re putting in every check, everyday sales, and the payroll.
+Typically, in the old environment, let’s say QuickBooks as an example, you’re putting in every check, daily sales, and the payroll.
 The end of the month comes along, and you start reconciling, then closing out your books by the 10th or 15th.
 You have in a well-run company, on the old platforms you’ll have financial information from the financial statement.
 In this virtual platform world, you can do it every day if you want.
 Because it’s living in a digital world, it automatically reconciles, and it is automatically up today.
 That is one of the benefits of moving out of the traditional on-premise, block, and tackle, linear accounting system, into these new virtual platforms.
 It’s very similar to going on Amazon, and as soon as you buy something you track it from the time it leaves the warehouse on the truck, arrives in your city, into your building and is delivered.
-The same principle applies here for the restaurant world.
+The same principle applies here to the restaurant world.

 How do you encourage owners or general managers to take an interest in the numbers?
 I provide bookkeeping services to restaurants and bars, and I seem to be more concerned about the numbers than my clients.